Graph Neural Networks Do Not Always Oversmooth: Results

 For a complete graph with adjacency matrix $\mathcal{A}_{\alpha\beta}=1-\delta_{\alpha\beta}$, our choice of shift operator $A$ in (\ref{eq:shift-operator-definition}) has entries $A_{\alpha\beta}=\frac{g}{N-1}+\delta_{\alpha\beta}(1-\frac{Ng}{N-1})$.
 This model is a worst-case scenario for oversmoothing, since the adjacency matrix leads to inputs that are shared across all nodes of the network.
 We make the ansatz that the equilibrium covariance is of the form $K_{\alpha\beta}^{\mathrm{eq}}=K_{c}^{\mathrm{eq}}+\delta_{\alpha\beta}(K_{a}^{\mathrm{eq}}-K_{c}^{\mathrm{eq}})$ due to symmetry which reduces the problem to only two variables.
 In this formulation we can use similar methods as in the DNN case \cite{schoenholz_deep_2017} to determine the non-oversmoothing condition on the l.h.s in (\ref{eq:chaos-condition}) (Details are given in Appendix~\ref{app:Investigation-of-toy-model}).

 Figure \ref{fig:toy-model-phase-diagram} shows how a GCN on a complete graph can be engineered to be non-oversmoothing by simple tuning of the weight variance $\sigma_{w}^{2}$.
-Panel a) shows the feature distance $\mu(\boldsymbol{X})$ in equilibrium as a heatmap dependent on the weight variance $\sigma_{w}^{2}$ and the parameter $g$ which determines the size of the off-diagonal elements of the shift operator $A$ (\ref{eq:shift-operator-definition}).
-The red line is the theoretical prediction for the transition to the non-oversmoothing phase as calculated in Appendix~\ref{app:Investigation-of-toy-model}.
-The distance $\mu(\boldsymbol{X})$ increases from zero to finite values away from the transition into the non-oversmoothing phase.
-For larger values of $g$, the transition to chaos happens at larger values of $\sigma_{w}^{2}$: This makes sense intuitively, because smaller values of $g$ increase smoothing, so higher values of $\sigma_{w}^{2}$ are needed to counteract.
-The qualitative difference between the two phases is emphasized in panel b), where we depict $\mu(\boldsymbol{X})$ in equilibrium close to zero as black and white else.
-Thus our formalism correctly predicts the transition to the non-oversmoothing phase, allowing us to control how strongly the GCN oversmoothes.
-Panel c) shows the evolution of feature distance (\ref{eq:2-distance-definition}) over layers for randomly generated input features for different values of $\sigma_{w}^{2}$ and $g$ in a finite-size GCN and compares it to the GP prediction.
-The network parameters are marked with crosses of matching colors in panel b).
-While the network converges to zero feature distance in the oversmoothing phase, it converges to finite values of $\mu(\boldsymbol{X})$ in the chaotic, non-oversmoothing phase, meaning that in these cases the network does not oversmooth.
+Panel a) shows that increasing the weight variance $\sigma_{w}^{2}$ or decreasing the size of the off-diagonal elements $g$ both shift the network towards the non-oversmoothing phase.
+Both parameters also increase the equilibrium feature distance beyond the transition.
+The theoretical prediction for the transition is calculated in Appendix~\ref{app:Investigation-of-toy-model} and shown as the red line.
+Panel b) confirms the accuracy of this calculation.
+Larger values of $g$ increase smoothing, and thus larger values of $\sigma_{w}^{2}$ are needed to compensate.
+Moreover, our formalism allows us to predict the evolution of feature distances over layers correctly, as can be confirmed in panel c).
+We find again that GCNs with parameters past the transition do not oversmooth.